xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 In fact, we will stop being sad over the idea of "happiness" or how difficult pursuing our happiness is.
 We are letting it go.

-As we are pursuing happiness, we may start to overthink and have negative thoughts about the future (e.g. what if I fail or mess up on something).
+As we are pursuing happiness, we may start **overthinking and having negative thoughts about the future** (e.g. what if I fail or mess up on something).
 Overthinking can lead to anxiety and impede productivity, among various consequences.
 [There are practical strategies that you can adopt to stop overthinking as well as negative thoughts,](https://sliceofpower.com/2023-10-18-5-practical-strategies-how-to-stop-overthinking/) so as to help you stay focused on your path and live in the moment.

 **Feel that instant relief by saying goodbye to happiness - you no longer have to answer for happiness** nor do you have to be in a rush to fulfill something.
 Just do you, at your own pace.